Code-Institute-Submissions/Sojasmine-my-MLS1-Tina-s-Bakery_AprResub/README.md

  <img src="assets/source/performance2.jpg">

- I shortened the text from *we accept all orders, large or small, standard or special .
+ I shortened the text from *we accept all orders, large or small, standard or special.
 We will do our best to satisfy our customers* to  *Fill the form below*

   <img src="assets/source/performance4.jpg">